hed-standard/hed-specification/docs/source/03_HED_formats.md

 The schema must follow the layout described in the previous section.
 All sections are required, although they may be empty.

+Top nodes in the schema are enclosed by pairs of three single quotes (`'''`).
+The levels of other nodes is designated by the number of asterisks (`*`) at the beginning of the defining line.
+Each term is separated from its level-indicating asterisks by a single space.

+Descriptions, which are enclosed in square brackets (`[ ]`), indicate the meaning of the item they modify.
+The descriptions are displayed to users by schema browsers and other tools, so every effort should be made to make them informative and clear.

+Attributes are enclosed with curly braces (`{ }`).
+These attributes provide additional rules about how the item and modifying values should be used and handled by tools.
 If an attribute or property is referenced in the schema, it must be defined in the appropriate definition section of the schema, or schema processing tools will generate an error.

+Allowed HED node attributes include unit class and value class values as well as HED schema attributes that do not have one of the following modifiers:
+`unitClassProperty`, `unitModifierProperty`, `unitProperty`, or `valueClassProperty`.

+HED schema attributes that have the `boolProperty` appear with just their name in the schema element they are modifying.
+The presence of such an attribute indicates that it is true or present.

+HED schema attributes that do not have the `boolProperty` are specified in the form of a `name=value` pair.
+If multiple values of a particular attribute are applicable, they should be specified as name-value pairs separated by commas within the curly braces.

 The following example shows a simple HED schema in `.mediawiki` format.